czi-ai/cryolens/docs/cryolens_demo_doc.md

-# CryoLens Demo App Documentation
+# Try CryoLens Documentation

-The CryoLens Demo App allows you to explore **precomputed inference results** from CryoLens on a subset of tomograms from the model evaluation data hosted on the [CryoET Data Portal](https://cryoetdataportal.czscience.com).
-The app supports interactive visualization of particle annotations and similarity search powered by fused embeddings.
+Try CryoLens is a demo webapp that allows you to explore **precomputed inference results** from CryoLens on a subset of tomograms from the model evaluation data hosted on the [CryoET Data Portal](https://cryoetdataportal.czscience.com).
+This demo supports interactive visualization of particle annotations and similarity search powered by fused embeddings.

 > **Note**: CryoLens details and quickstart notebooks can be found on the [CryoLens model page on the Virtual Cell Platform](https://virtualcellmodels.cziscience.com/model/cryolens).

-The CryoLens Demo App has been tested on **Google Chrome** and may not behave consistently on other browsers.
+Try CryoLens has been tested on **Google Chrome** and may not behave consistently on other browsers.

 ## Interface Overview

-The app has two main areas:
+Try CryoLens has two main areas:
 - An **image canvas** (left) showing the tomogram and ground truth annotations with a scale bar in **Angstroms**.
 - A **control panel** and **list of particles**(right).

 ### Tomogram Visualization

 - Choose a tomogram from the dropdown list at the top.
-- The app initially loads a low-resolution tomogram for faster performance; higher-resolution tiles load as you zoom in.
+- Try CryoLens initially loads a low-resolution tomogram for faster performance; higher-resolution tiles load as you zoom in.
 - Each option corresponds to a **run within a dataset** on the CryoET Data Portal.
 [Learn more about CryoET data organization and terminology here](https://chanzuckerberg.github.io/cryoet-data-portal/stable/cryoet_data_portal_docsite_data.html#data-organization).
 - Adjust the visibility of the tomogram using the Contrast range slider, as the default contrast is not pre-optimized.
 - Use the Slice Position slider to scroll through slices of the 3D volume with units in **Angstroms**.